 Bereavement Support Payment

 Bereavement Support Payment provides financial help to surviving spouses and civil partners when their partner dies.
-It replaced several older bereavement benefits and provides both a lump sum and ongoing monthly payments.
+It replaced several older bereavement benefits (Bereavement Allowance, Bereavement Payment, and Widowed Parent's Allowance) in April 2017 and provides both a lump sum and ongoing monthly payments.

 Key points at a glance: